Natural Health

 Nutrient Deficiencies also Damage Health

-A study at the Mayo Clinic of more than 300 people diagnosed with celiac disease between the years 2000 to 2014 revealed that many were often lacking in vitamin B12, vitamin D, folate, iron, zinc and copper.3
+A study at the Mayo Clinic of more than 300 people diagnosed with celiac disease between the years 2000 to 2014 revealed that many were often lacking in vitamin B12, vitamin D, folate, iron, zinc and copper.3 And these were nutrient shortages the people didn’t ever suspect until they were tested by Mayo Clinic researchers.

 "It was somewhat surprising to see the frequency of micronutrient deficiencies in this group of newly diagnosed patients, given that they were presenting fewer symptoms of malabsorption," says Dr. Bledsoe.
 "Micronutrient deficiencies remain common in adults, however, and should be assessed (in people with celiac)."